 Teaching your dog proper etiquette makes the difference between a dog owner and a good dog owner.
 We have all seen children out in public that has terrible manners and thought to ourselves that someone should teach them better etiquette.
 The same holds true for dogs.
 People enjoy a well-behaved, well-mannered dog much more than a dog with poor etiquette.
-Teaching your dog proper etiquette is a must if you plan to go out in public with your pet.
+Teaching proper dog etiquette is a must if you plan to go out in public with your pet.
 It will also make coming over to your home more enjoyable for your guests.

 Teach your dog some basic manners.
 A well-behaved dog is a well-trained dog and should respond to some basic commands such as sit-stay, down-stay, heel, come, no, and leave it.

 When walking your dog, keep them under control at all times.
 Use a leash around others especially children, the elderly, and other dogs or animals.
 Use common sense and do not allow a child to walk a large breed dog.
 It may be cute but it is not safe for the child, the dog, and others in the immediate vicinity.

 Single most important rule of proper dog etiquette is to always clean up after your dog.
 Always be prepared and carry plastic bags with you to keep your neighborhood clean.
 No one likes to step in dog doo and neighborly relations are important.

 Speaking of your neighbors, keep your dog off of other people’s lawns and out of their flower beds.
 People often take a lot of pride in keeping their yard looking nice and they do not appreciate irresponsible dog owners allowing their dog to run rampant through their flowers and marking all over their lawn.